CyberPan19/CyberPan19/README.md

 - 👋 Hi, I’m @CyberPan19
-- 👀 I’m interested in Cybersecurity and Data Science
+- 👀 I’m interested in Cybersecurity and Data Science domains
-- 🌱 I’m currently learning the main subjects of the above fields in my Master Degree
+- 🌱 Currently working on my Master's Degree in Cyber Security.

 <!---